neicnordic/sda-pipeline/cmd/backup/backup.md

  - `*_PORT`: S3 connection port (default: `443`)
  - `*_REGION`: S3 region (default: `us-east-1`)
  - `*_CHUNKSIZE`: S3 chunk size for multipart uploads.
+# CA certificate is only needed if the S3 server has a certificate signed by a private entity
  - `*_CACERT`: Certificate Authority (CA) certificate for the storage system

 and if `*_TYPE` is `POSIX`: